gkashin/eQueue/README.md

 # eQueue
 Application for easy Creation, Booking and Management of Queues online!

+## Description
+This app uses own created backend for registration and authentication.
+It also stores all the data about queues and profiles and handles requests for:
+1. Management queues:
+   - Creation;
+   - Starting;
+   - Deletion;
+   - Modification;
+   - Completion;
+2. Editing profile
+3. Others:
+   - Join queue;
+   - Leave queue;
+   - Get queue by scanning QR-code;
+   - etc...

+All queues are synchronized between all associated users that allows queue organizers view participants list in *real time*, and queue members see their *actual* position in the queue.
+Thus, managing and participating in queues becomes very easy and fun.

 ## Sneak Peek
 ### For Queue Organizers
 Create Your Own Queue  |  Get the QR-code to Allow People to Join